 She declared that the Surveyor could not be expected to find

-But the Surveyor never said that he had viewed the latter
+But the Surveyor never said that he'd viewed the chimney from the ground.

 But he did not say so or refer to it in any of the documents he presented to the court.

 So, with her chimney chicanery, Judge Fay Wright had handed the Surveyor a clean sweep.

 After a hearing lasting an hour and three-quarters, she declared that there was no departure from

 the accepted standard of a competent surveyor and dismissed my suit.

 She then looked towards the Surveyor and asked if he wanted to apply for costs.

 He could only have asked for his travel expenses and loss of earnings, the latter being limited to £90 for the day.